Andrettin/Wyrmsun/readme.txt

 - The Gnomish Caravan's graphics have been updated (by b_o).
 - The Goblin Thief's attack now sometimes displays a slashing animation instead of a thrusting one (graphics by b_o).
 - Fixed two bugs which could cause desync in multiplayer due to heroes.
+- Damage caused by units now has greater random variation.
+- Skutans and Goblin Archers now have greater range, but lesser damage.

 * Upgrades
 - Added Masonry upgrade (increases building HP and armor, and allows upgrade to guard towers) for the dwarves, goblins and teutons (graphics by Leo).